-Pressure cooker ropa vieja is a time-saving version of the traditional Cuban beef dish, and is naturally gluten and dairy free.
+Pressure cooker ropa vieja is a time-saving Instant Pot version of the traditional Cuban beef dish, and is naturally gluten and dairy free.
 There’s also a slow cooker version!
-This post is sponsored by Pomí in partnership with Honest Cooking.
+This post is sponsored by Pomí.

 No pressure cooker?
-Don’t fret.
-This ropa vieja is just as delicious made in a slow cooker.
+Don’t fret (but I do highly recommend the Instant Pot*<–this and all others marked with * are affiliate links and I earn from qualifying purchases).
+This ropa vieja is just as delicious made in a slow cooker*.
 I was surprised to find the two versions indistinguishable in taste and texture, so it’s really just a question of how much time you have and which appliance you want to use.

 - 2 pounds sirloin tip roast, cut into 6 large chunks

 - 1 1/2 teaspoons sea salt

 - 3/4 teaspoon black pepper

 - 1 large yellow onion, halved and thinly sliced

 - 2 red, orange, and/or yellow bell peppers, stemmed, deseeded, and sliced into thin strips

 - 2 teaspoons ground cumin